infobloxopen/atlas-app-toolkit/README.md

 appropriate metadata keys that will be handled by `grpc-gateway`.
 See example below:

 ```
-	fields := gw.FieldSelection(ctx)
+	fields := gateway.FieldSelection(ctx)
 	if fields != nil {
 		// ... work with fields
-		gw.SetFieldSelection(ctx, fields) //in case fields were changed comparing to what was in request
+		gateway.SetFieldSelection(ctx, fields) //in case fields were changed comparing to what was in request
 	}

 ```